 - Fill out the Financial Form and attach the supporting documentation

-- Make an appointment with the International Student Office
+- Make an appointment with International Student Services

 How to Reinstate Your F-1 Student Status

 What is "Reinstatement?"

 Reinstatement is a procedure that allows you to explain the circumstances that caused you to violate the terms of your F-1 student status by filing an application with the U.S Citizenship and Immigration Services (USCIS).

 USCIS recognizes that students experience problems while pursuing their education in the U.S. You must be able to convince Immigration either that your violation of status resulted from circumstances beyond your control, or that it relates to a reduction in course load that your international student advisor would have been able to authorize due to qualifying academic or medical reasons.
 Review our the guidelines for applying for a reinstatement of your F-1 student status.

 - You may not have been in violation of your F-1 status for more than five months.
 If you have, you are considered to be ineligible for reinstatement unless you can prove that your failure to file a timely reinstatement application was the result of exceptional circumstances and that you have filed as promptly as possible considering them.

 - You may not have a record of repeated or willful violations of F-1 status.

 - You must be enrolled in school now